tinytronix/homeautomation/README.md

 - This module creates a private LoRa home automation network.
 The software does not support LoRaWAN.
 - shares same hardware as LoRa Bridge, but different software
 - for the Gateway version Jumper1 (JP1) needs to be open, see [schematic](https://github.com/tinytronix/homeautomation/blob/master/Hardware/LoraGateway/Schematic.pdf)
+- can easily be connected to Controller Module B

 ## LoRa Bridge ([here](https://github.com/tinytronix/homeautomation/blob/master/Hardware/LoraGateway/readme.md)):
 - shares same hardware as LoRa Gateway, but different software